 “Golden Rice” GM Vitamin-A Rice, CBAN Factsheet, 2019.

-Genetically engineered “Golden rice” is touted as a solution to the serious health problems, including blindness, resulting from widespread vitamin-A deficiency in the Global South.
-Golden Rice has been in development for over 20 years and is still being tested.
+Genetically engineered “Golden rice” is promoted as a solution to the serious health problems resulting from widespread vitamin-A deficiency in the Global South.
+Golden Rice has been in development for over 20 years and it is still being tested.

-Current Golden Rice strains do not yield as well as their non-GM counterparts.
-Proponents of Golden Rice often claim that opposition has prevented the crop from helping millions of people, but in reality Golden Rice is still in development.
+Proponents of Golden Rice often claim that opposition has prevented the crop from helping millions of people, but in reality Golden Rice is still not proven as effective.

 Other solutions to vitamin-A deficiency are available, such as delivering vitamin A supplements and fortifying vitamin A in staple foods, and are better targeted and more cost efficient.
 Furthermore, many conventionally bred plants show a high carotinoid content.
 Vitamin-A deficiency is a symptom of malnutrition and hunger due to severe poverty.